mendelson/arduino_sketches/README.txt

 ===> Folders:
 1) Codes: it contains all the codes.
+2) schematic *: the folders "schematic for fritzing" have the files with each project's schematic to be used on the software Fritzing.
+The folders "schematic jpg" have each project's schematic as a ".jpg" file to be used in case you don't have or you don't want to use Fritzing.
-2) Libraries: it contains external libraries that you'll have to install manually (they are not included in the standard IDE installation).
+3) Libraries: it contains external libraries that you'll have to install manually (they are not included in the standard IDE installation).
-3) Theoretical Material & documentation: it has some extra material and documentation.
+4) Theoretical Material & documentation: it has some extra material and documentation.

 ===> It is worth it to mention the following websites:
 - https://docs.google.com/forms/d/1QAnRPXTugEvdDgsOVwRVynd0hqM2rvqbVK4Y1kTAQ8k/viewform